CONNECT-platform/codedoc-docs/docs/md/docs/config/overview.md

       subject: undefined                 // --> the subject meta tag for each page
       description: undefined             // --> description meta tag for each page
       keywords: [],                      // --> a list of SEO keywords
-      themeColor: undefined,             // --> the browser bar color of your docs
+      themeColor: '#212121',             // --> the browser bar color of your docs
-      appleMobileWebStatusBarStyle:      // --> same as above, but for iOS Safari undefined
+      appleMobileWebStatusBarStyle:      // --> same as above, but for iOS Safari 'black-translucent'
     },
     fonts: {                             // --> font settings
       text: {                            // --> font used for texts